• Home

 This statement contradicts the facts known about most all LED streetlights, and is a complete fabrication.

-The most recent NASA satellite imagery (left) corrected for factors such as cloud cover, vegetation, and land cover type.
+Recent NASA satellite imagery (left) corrected for factors such as cloud cover, vegetation, and land cover type.
 The data has been validated with measurements taken on the ground.
 State-of-the-art modeling of light pollution (right) showing Goldendale (arrowed) has not become "even darker" after the installation of LED streetlights.
+Indeed, the night sky has significantly deteriorated with the switch from HPS to 3000 K LED streetlights, and the spread of even more blue-rich unshielded LED outdoor lighting in Goldendale and throughout nearby Klickitat County:

 With Carpenter openly proclaiming the Goldendale Observatory State Park's No.1 priority is serving the tourism and economic needs of the local business and political community, and a dark night sky having been relegated to being a "low priority concept," Washington State Parks now downplays the existence and lies about the extent of increased light pollution at the Observatory.
 Discussion of light pollution is claimed to be "a politically charged issue and makes us very unpopular" - obviously referring to the political/business community who have deliberately ignored the lighting codes and dramatically worsened light pollution at the Goldendale Observatory, despite promises and lighting codes purposed to do the opposite.